Problems Portals Solve

 Portals create efficiencies, reduce cost and automate business processes.

 Individuals waste time looking for information on different websites and multiple portals.
-Collecting that information into a single location saves time looking for what is needed to sell, learn, or do your job.
+Collecting that information into a single location saves time searching for what is needed to sell, learn, or do your job.

 Keeping tabs on prospects, partners, and customers is difficult.
-Portals have CRM system to hold data, keep it organized, and give companies insight on who is engaging with their organization.
+Portals have a CRM system to hold data, keep it organized, and provide insight on who is engaging with their organization.

 Distribute the Workload

+Keeping information current is hard work.
 Portals allow multiple individuals or organizations to add content, spreading the workload out.
-Networked portals offer the opportunity to add content in a centralized location and distribute that content throughout the network.
+Networked portals offer the opportunity to add content in a centralized location and distribute it selectively throughout the network.

-Producing and delivering product slicks and marketing material is expensive, but uploading those materials to a portal for customers or sellers is much more cost effective.
-Portals automate business processes to reduce the amount of staff needed to perform those business functions.
+Producing and delivering product slicks and marketing material is expensive, but uploading those materials to a portal for customers or sellers is cost effective and delivers information in real time.
+Portals automate business processes to reduce the staff needed to perform those business functions.